The Infrastructure Behind Your Rankings

 Technical SEO is the work done to ensure a website can be properly crawled, indexed, and understood by search engines.
 It operates beneath the content layer — it is not about what a page says, but about whether Google can access the page at all, how quickly it loads, whether it works correctly on mobile, and whether the signals it sends are consistent and unambiguous.

 The distinction matters because a site can have excellent content and still rank poorly if technical problems are preventing Google from accessing or interpreting that content correctly.
-A page that returns an error, loads too slowly, or has conflicting signals about its canonical URL is a page that Google will deprioritise regardless of how well it is written.

 Technical SEO FAQs

 Google Search Console is the starting point.
 It shows which pages are indexed, which have errors, and flags mobile usability and Core Web Vitals issues.
 A basic audit using Search Console takes less than an hour and will surface the most significant problems.
+Most small business websites have a small number of specific, identifiable issues — not a systemic failure.

 Contact Us